 Tina Booth is currently a humanities and ethics teacher and associate pedagogical director at the Montessori High School at University Circle (Cleveland, OH).
 She holds the AMI Elementary Diploma from Bergamo, Italy, a BA in archaeological studies from Boston University, and an MA in anthropology from Northern Arizona University.

-Alyssa Conklin-Moore is an Assistants to Infancy teacher at Hershey Montessori School in Concord Township, Ohio.
+Alyssa Conklin-Moore is an Assistants to Infancy teacher at Hershey Montessori School in Concord Township, OH.
 She received her BA in anthropology and psychology from Oberlin College, her master’s in education from Cleveland State University, her AMI Primary Diploma from the Ohio Montessori Training Institute, and her AMI Assistants to Infancy Diploma from The Montessori Institute in Denver, Colorado.

-Laurie Ewert-Krocker is pedogogical advisor at Hershey Montessori School’s Adolescent Community in Huntsburg, Ohio.
+Laurie Ewert-Krocker is pedogogical advisor at Hershey Montessori School’s Adolescent Community in Huntsburg, OH.
 She holds AMI diplomas at both the primary and elementary levels, a BA in English from John Carroll University (OH), and an MA in English from the University of Washington.
 Ms. Ewert-Krocker was the founding head teacher of the Hershey Montessori School’s Adolescent Community, a Montessori farm school model.

 Jenny Höglund is an AMI Elementary (6-12) Trainer.
 She holds AMI Primary (3-6) and Elementary Diplomas.
 Jenny co-founded the Montessoriskolan Lära för livet in Sweden in 1995 and has taught elementary and adolescent students for over tweny-three years as well as serving as head of school since 2006.
 She has also lectured at the Bergamo Centre in Italy since 2006.

 Pat Ludick began the adolescent program at Hudson Montessori School where she served as program director for eight years.
 She taught humanities in the middle school program of Ruffing Montessori School East (Cleveland Heights, OH) for eleven years and served as middle school coordinator at Ruffing.
-She also spent two years as project director of the land school model at Montessori School of Raleigh (NC).s
+She also spent two years as project director of the land school model at Montessori School of Raleigh (NC).

 John McNamara is a teaching principal at Ruffing Montessori School West (Rocky River, OH).
 He holds the AMI Elementary Diploma from Bergamo, Italy and has a BA from the University of Windsor, Ontario and an MA in educational administration from the University of Toronto, Ontario.
 John is in his fortieth year of teaching, thirty-three of which have been at the adolescent level.